OpenHFT/Chronicle-Map/spec/3-memory-layout.md

  When the tier is in the *free* state, i. e. allocated in the extra tier bulk, but not yet assigned to some segment, the value of this field is the index of the next *free* tier.
 The index of the first free tier is pointed by the 3rd field of the [global mutable state](#global-mutable-state).

+ > This field is effectively "pulled" from the tier counters structure to the segment header
+ > structure for tiers in the main segment area, because if there is only one tier in the chain
+ > (that should be true for the majority of (or all) segments), the tier counters area is not
+ > touched, reducing the number of accessed cache lines and pollution of caches.

  2. Bytes 8..15 - the [index](#tier-index) of the previous segment tier, chained before this segment tier.
 It is a 64-bit value, stored in the little-endian order.
 In tiers in the main segments area,